 Structural Insight: Removing the 12-position –OH group reduces the dropping point by 15–30°C and significantly degrades water resistance.
 It is the reason lithium grease is commercially viable for demanding automotive and industrial applications.

-2. Saponification: LiOH solution is added dropwise to molten 12-HSA over 30–60 min at 80–100°C with continuous moderate agitation.
-Molar ratio LiOH:12-HSA = 1.00–1.02:1.
-Temperature must stay below 110°C to prevent premature crystallization.
-Reaction end-point: acid value ≤1.0 mg KOH/g.
+Next, they add the LiOH solution dropwise into molten 12-HSA over 30–60 minutes at 80–100°C under continuous moderate agitation.
+At this stage, they maintain a molar ratio of LiOH:12-HSA = 1.00–1.02:1, while ensuring the temperature stays below 110°C to prevent premature crystallization.
+The reaction is considered complete when the acid value reaches ≤1.0 mg KOH/g.

 Lithium 12-HSA offers the most synergistic balance of high-temperature performance and economic value, making it the preferred choice for 75% of global applications.